 Aztec is a 2-D barcode.
-Like other 2-D barcodes, major purpose of developing Aztec code is to provide data encoding mechanism which could encode large amount of data in small area due to high density and which has substantial fault tolerance and error correction mechanism.
+Like other 2-D barcodes, the major purpose of developing the Aztec code is to provide a data encoding mechanism that could encode a large amount of data in a small area due to high density and which has substantial fault tolerance and error correction mechanism.
 Aztec code satisfies these requirements.

 Aztec Code should create readable codes with different printer technologies as well as for displays of smartphones and other mobile devices.
 However, A two-dimensional imaging device like a CCD camera is needed to scan the figure.
 Decoding starts at the corner with three black pixels and proceeds clockwise to the corners with two, one, and zero black pixels.
 The variable pixels in the central core encode the size, so there is no need to demarcate the boundary of the code with a blank or quiet zone.